Lakshaygoel4321/Cancer-Outcome-Prediction/README.md

-Great!
-Based on your setup and the reference README structure you shared, here’s a custom `README.md` for your **Cancer Outcome Prediction** MLOps project:

----

 # **Cancer Outcome Prediction** 🧬⚕️

 This repository presents a complete **MLOps pipeline** designed to predict cancer treatment outcomes using patient data.
 The project includes data ingestion, transformation, model training, and a full-stack deployment using **Flask (backend)** and **React (frontend)** — all deployed without CI/CD or MongoDB integration.